Beantown Home Improvements is GREEN!

 - Duration®Premium Cool Shingles are ENERGY STAR® rated and feature unique lighter colors

 - Simonton Windows with ENERGY STAR glass packages specifically designed for harsh Northern climate zones

 We recycle our shingles at selected recycling stations throughout New England and recycle all Aluminum drip edge

-It is our mission to offer only the highest quality, most energy efficient products and services on the market that we ourselves use in our own homes.
-Additionally we focus on the greening of our business by utilizing technology to reduce print and paper materials, reduce waste by partnering with environmentally conscientious manufacturers, and recycle as much construction debris as possible.
+It is our mission to offer only the highest quality, most energy-efficient products, and services on the market that we, ourselves, use in our homes.
+Additionally, we focus on the greening of our business by utilizing technology to reduce print and paper materials, reduce waste by partnering with environmentally conscientious manufacturers, and recycle as much construction debris as possible.
 Let’s all do our part and preserve our way of life for our children.